Real-Dev-Squad/website-api-contracts/impersonation/README.md

 #### Additional Notes

-- The provided response includes details of each request, such as its id, createdAt, updatedAt, startedAt, endedAt, reason, status, userId, impersonatedUserId, isImpersonationFinished and message.
+- The provided response includes details of each request, such as its id, createdAt, updatedAt, startedAt, endedAt, reason, status, createdBy, createdFor, isImpersonationFinished and message.

 - Pagination functionality is implemented using `next` and `prev` parameters in the response.
 - Filtering options are available using parameters like `createdBy`, `createdFor`, `status`, `size`.